Descriptions, guides and downloads 2022

 It may take an entrant approx. 1-2 hours to complete this section – this is if you have all licenses, insurance details and plans documented and easily accessible.
 More time would be required otherwise.

 Additionally, businesses entering one of the accommodation categories will be required to meet accommodation standards specific to their category.
 It is not a requirement for a business to be officially Star Rated.
 Alternatively, an online accommodation standards pre-assessment would be used to demonstrate the entrant’s accommodation rating.

 Please note, it may take an entrant 2-3 hours to complete the pre-assessment.

 The terminology can be a little confusing!

 Nominating is when you formally advise of your intent to enter the NSW Tourism Awards.
-At this time you nominate your chosen category for entry and provide a 100 word description of the product/event being entered to demonstrate your eligibility and pay your entry fee.
+At this time you nominate your chosen category for entry and provide details of your business, including website, social links, key contacts, plus a 100 word description of the product/event being entered to demonstrate your eligibility and pay your entry fee.
 This part should take no longer than a few minutes to complete.

 Most past entrants will agree that entering the NSW Tourism Awards assists their business greatly through self-evaluating their goals and objectives and benchmarking against key performance indicators and competitors.

 If you are recognised as a winner, you can market yourself as the best in the state.
 Award winners are provided trophies to display at their business and logos to brand their communications which demonstrates a high level of excellence and credibility to their customers.